Foundation trainee pharmacist: employment contracts

 The following groups are not eligible to apply for foundation placements via Oriel:-

-Applicants should note that the deadline for submissions is midday on 22 June 2022.
 Late applications will not be accepted.
-Applicants should try to ensure that they submit their form in plenty of time.
+Try to ensure that you submit your form in plenty of time.
 Leaving it until the very last minute is not a good idea.

 Information about the various programmes on offer will be available to view from the point of registration.
-Therefore, applicants should register as soon as possible to allow time to make decisions about which programmes to apply for.
-In plenty of time before submitting an application.
+You should register as soon as possible to allow time to make decisions about which programmes to apply for.
 Applicants will only need to submit one form, no matter how many programs they opt for.
-Applicants who apply for both Scotland, and England and Wales will need to submit two forms.
+Applicants who apply for a placement in Scotland, and England and Wales will need to submit two forms.

 Before starting an application, candidates are advised to read the person specification, job description, and professional attributes framework guidance.